mirfan899/sppas/Packager/doc/05_CLI/52_CLI_annotations.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     -w file		    audio input file name
-    -d delta shift	Add this time value to each start/end
+    -d delta shift	Add this time value to each start
+                    bound of the IPUs
+    -D delta shift	Add this time value to each end
-                    bounds of the IPUs (for -o option only)
+                    bound of the IPUs
     -h, --help      show the help message and exit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~